Antman261/ferrous-fe/notes.md

 },
-// this function runs once per instance when it is mounted to the DOM ({ local, attrs, global, enqueueUpdate }) => { // never destructure local, attrs, or global global.onChangeTo('user', enqueueUpdate); // subscriptions to global state must be explicitly defined: how FerrousFe avoids needing a virtual dom & renderer
+// this function runs once per instance when it is mounted to the DOM ({ local, attrs, global, enqueueUpdate }) => { // never destructure local, attrs, or global global.notify('user', enqueueUpdate); // subscriptions to global state must be explicitly defined: how FerrousFe avoids needing a virtual dom & renderer

   const isMaxed = () => local.count >== attrs.maxCount;
   const isEven = () => local.count % 2 === 0;